zdravkov/kendo-docs/api/javascript/kendo.md

 ##### options.dataURI `String`
 The file contents encoded as a [Data URI](https://developer.mozilla.org/en-US/docs/data_URIs).

-Base64 encoding is mandatory for binary files.
+Only base64-encoded Data URIs are supported.

 ##### options.fileName `String`
 The desired file name.

+##### options.forceProxy `Boolean` *(default: false)*
+If set to true, the content will be forwarded to proxyURL even if the browser supports saving files locally.

 ##### options.proxyURL `String` *(optional)*
 The URL of the server side proxy which will stream the file to the end user.

-Used when the browser isn't capable of saving files from JavaScript.
-Such browsers are IE<10 and Safari.
+A proxy will be used when the browser isn't capable of saving files locally.
+Such browsers are IE version 9 and lower and Safari.

 The developer is responsible for implementing the server-side proxy.

+The proxy will receive a POST request with the following parameters in the request body:

+* contentType: The MIME type of the file
+* base64: The base-64 encoded file content
+* fileName: The file name, as requested by the caller.

+The proxy should return the decoded file with set "Content-Disposition" header.

 #### Example - Saving a text file
     <script>